The Interdisciplinary Marine Early Career Network - IMECaN

 To join IMECaN, please complete this online application form

-The activities of IMECaN are overseen by the Organising Committee.
-The chair of the Committee is an ex-officio member of the IMBeR Scientific Steering Committee.
-At the launch of IMECaN, Chris Cvitanovic, the first IMECaN chair introduced Stephanie Brodie who will take over the role from on 1 January 2020.
+IMECaN is overseen by the Organising Committee, and the chair of the Committee serves as an ex-officio member of the IMBeR Scientific Steering Committee.
+At the launch of IMECaN, Chris Cvitanovic, the first and current IMECaN chair, introduced Stephanie Brodie who will take over the role from 1 January 2020.

 Even before it was officially launched, members of the newly formed IMECaN Organising Committee undertook two very successful early career events.